Exact formulas for the normalizing constants of Wishart distributions for graphical models: Introduction

 This result follows because, for a chordal graph $G$, the $G$-Wishart density function can be factored into a product of density functions \citep{dawid_lauritzen_1993}.

 For non-chordal graphs the problem of calculating $I_{G}(\delta, D)$ has been open for over 20 years, and much of the computational methodology mentioned above was developed with the objective of either approximating $I_{G}(\delta, D)$ or avoiding its calculation.
 Our result shows that an explicit representation of this quantity is indeed possible.

-This will enable dramatic increases in methodological applications of $G$-Wishart variates for general graphs, as model comparison and hierarchical considerations can now be performed without the need for computationally-intensive approximation methods.
+In deriving the explicit formula for the normalizing constant $I_G(\delta)$, we utilize methods that are familiar to researchers in this area.
+These methods include the Cholesky decomposition or the Bartlett decomposition of a positive definite matrix, Schur complements for factorizing determinants, and the chordal cover of a graph.
+Furthermore, we make crucial use of certain formulas from the theory of generalized hypergeometric functions of matrix argument ~\cite{Herz1955, James1964}, and analytic continuation of differential operators on the cone of positive definite matrices~\cite{Garding}.

 The article proceeds as follows.
-We first treat the case in which $D = \mathbb{I}_p$, the $p\times p$ identity matrix; in Section \ref{sec_example} we explain the main tools used in this paper by showing how one can compute the integral $I_{G}(\delta, \mathbb{I}_p)$ for a specific non-chordal graph on five vertices.
-In Section \ref{sec_ID} we derive a general, closed-form, product formula for $I_{G}(\delta, \mathbb{I}_p)$, and we consider in Section \ref{sec_D} the case of general matrices $D$.
+In Section~\ref{sec_ID} we treat the case in which $D = \mathbb{I}_p$, the $p\times p$ identity matrix, deriving a closed-form product formula for the normalizing constant $I_{G}(\delta, \mathbb{I}_p)$ for various classes of non-chordal graphs.
+In Section~\ref{sec_D} we consider the case of general matrices $D$; in our main result in Theorem~\ref{real_thm} we derive an explicit representation of $I_{G}(\delta, D)$ for general graphs as a closed-form product formula involving differentials of principal minors of $D$.
+We end with a brief discussion in Section~\ref{sec:discussion}.